microsoft/qlib/README.md

-# Offline mode and online mode of the data server
+# Offline Mode and Online Mode of the Data Server
 The data server of Qlib can either deployed as offline mode or online mode.
 The default mode is offline mode.

 Under offline mode, the data will be deployed locally.